belteshazzar/jsvm/docs/bytecode/OPCODES.md

 Conventions:
 - Stack effects are written as: `(..., a, b) -> (..., result)`
 - `a`/`b` refer to instruction operands (`instr.a`, `instr.b`).
+- Instructions may also carry optional source location `loc` (used for VM error reporting).

 ## Stack / constants